pmasschelier/pmasschelier.github.io/content/posts/nasm-preprocessor.md

 	SYS_exit equ 60 ; sys_exit is the syscall n°60
 EXIT_SUCCESS equ 0	; the success error code is 0

-%macro exit 0-1 EXIT_SUCCESS	; The macro takes one optional parameter
+%macro sys_exit 0-1 EXIT_SUCCESS	; The macro takes one optional parameter
 	mov rax, SYS_exit			; we put the syscall number in rax mov rdi, %1					; we put the error code in rdi syscall